gorkemguneser/LOTR_Card_Game/README.md

 End of each round, power difference between the cards will be deducted from defeated player's total health.

-End of each round, players will pull a new card from their deck.
+Beginning of each round, players will pull a new card from their deck.

 Game lasts 7 rounds.
-At the end of the seven round, player with more healths wins the game.
+At the end of the seven rounds, player with more healths wins the game.

 Before rounds end, if any player's health reduces the zero or below, that player lost.

 ## Workflow
-Outline the workflow you used in your project.
-What are the steps you went through?
 1) I have created a Kanban Board on Trello to plan my schedule.
 2) Before starting to code, I have written a pseudocode by using google docs to visualize each step about the game.
 3) Afterwards, I have started to code the game on my local repository.